Student Study 2017 Call for White Papers

 Student Study Selection Process:

-To review the evaluation criteria for Student Study white papers, please refer to ODOT Research Proposal Evaluation Criteria.
+To review the evaluation criteria for Student Study Problem Statements, please refer to ODOT Research Proposal Evaluation Criteria.

 ODOT may choose to fully fund or partially fund the amount of a Student Study submission.
 Submitters of white papers that are selected for funding will be required to develop a proposal for their project.
 Upon notification of selection, it is the responsibility of the submitter to demonstrate that all Student Study requirements are met and adequate funding to conduct the study is secured.
 Failure to do so will result in the rejection of the project.
 All projects are subject to the availability of funding.

 ODOT reserves the right to reject any or all submittals.
-The Student Study program is open to the entire transportation research community, including public and private universities.
+The Student Study program is open to the entire Ohio transportation research community, including public and private universities.
 ODOT does not prequalify researchers and accepts submissions from out-of-state organizations.
-ODOT is an equal opportunity employer.
+ODOT is an equal opportunity employer

-Announcement of projects selected for 2016 Student Study funding will be posted on the Research website by January 10, 2015.
+Announcement of selected projects for the 2017 Student Study funding will be posted on the Research website by January 6, 2016.